-One of the purposes of the National Bureau's studies of business cycles was to enable men to make better judgments about the current economic situation.
+One of the purposes of the National Bureau's studies of business cycles was to make possible better judgments about the current economic situation.
 Improved statistical data, more precise knowledge of economic relationships, and better understanding of the changing nature of these relationships all serve this end.
 There is a reverse effect as well.
-The unfolding situation may, by adding one more observation so to speak, help to confirm, to contradict, or to modify what we thought we had learned from the past.
+The unfolding situation may, by adding one more observation, so to speak, help to confirm, to contradict, or to modify what we thought we had learned from the past.
 It is well, therefore, to consider some recent developments in the cyclical behavior of prices to see whether they are illuminated by, or help to illuminate, our historical findings.

-Our tentative peak date for the reference chronology of prices, based upon the rate of change in the consumer price index, is February 1970.
-This is the date when the seasonally adjusted rate of change over a six-month interval reached its highest level in the current upswing, 6.7 percent per year, and began to decline.
+Our tentative peak date for the reference chronology of prices, based upon the rate of change in the Consumer Price Index, is February 1970.
+This is the date when the seasonally adjusted rate of change over a six-month interval reached its highest level in the current upswing, 6.7 per cent per year, and began to decline.
 February is simply the central month of that interval, which runs from November 1969 to May 1970.
 Several factors persuade me to call this a tentative rather than a definite peak.
-The most important, of course, is that the subsequent decline to 6 percent in March, 5.4 percent in April, 4.8 percent in May, and 5 percent in June and July has been brief, but at present writing the July figure (representing the change from April to October 1970) is the latest we have.
-The decline to date is shorter than any previous contraction in our chronology-the shortest was twelve months in 1966-1967.
-In magnitude, the decline

-(one and seven-tenths percentage points) is smaller than in 1966-1967 (two and four-tenths points).
+The most important, of course, is that the subsequent decline to 6.0 per cent in March, 5.4 per cent in April, 4.8 per cent in May, and 5.0 per cent in June and July has been brief, but at present writing the July figure (representing the change from April to October) is the latest we have.
+The decline to date is shorter than any previous contraction in our chronology--the shortest was 12 months in 1966-67.
+In magnitude, the decline (1.7 percentage points) is smaller than in 1966-67 (2.4 points).
 Unless the decline continues, therefore, it will not qualify as a contraction in our chronology.

 Although we cannot, therefore, at this time consider the peak to be firmly established, there are a number of bits of evidence pointing in that direction.
-First, the rates of change in the CPI over shorter spans than six months show peaks around the turn of the year, with much larger declines since.
+First, the rates of change in the CPI over shorter spans than six months show peaks around the turn of the year, with much larger declines thereafter.
 Next, our observations upon leads and lags suggest that a peak in the rate of change in the CPI is apt to be matched closely by one in food prices and to be followed by one in service prices.
-In fact, food prices reached their highest rate of increase over a six-month interval, nearly 9 percent per year, in November 1969.
-The decline to the latest figure, about one percent at an annual rate, has been precipitous.
-As for services, their high point to date, about 9.5 percent, occurred in February 1970, some three months after the turn in food prices.
+In fact, food prices reached their highest rate of increase over a six-period interval, nearly 9 per cent per year, in November 1969.
+The decline to the latest figure, about 1 per cent at an annual rate, has been precipitous.
+As for services, their high point to date, about 91⁄2 per cent, occurred in February 1970, some three months after the turn in food prices.